milkarry/234_final_project/README.md

 We didn't upload the original datasets since they are too big.

-final_dataset.csv : The dataset after cleanning.
+final_dataset.csv : The dataset after cleaning.

-sorted_data.ipynb: Part of the data cleanning process
+sorted_data.ipynb: Part of the data cleaning process

 logistic regression.ipynb: Logistic regression appraoch